Sade Lythcott Reveals National Black Theater's Next Chapter & Community Impact

 Theater makes you feel, you know, you think about going to a movie, watching something at home on your couch was exciting and convenient, and yet you, or being on social media, and yet you feel disconnected, or you feel not

 like you don't belong, or you feel more lonely.
+Theater has an alchemy around alignment, cultural preservation.

-And so we have to mind for who we are as a people and honor that oral tradition and theater is one of the most impactful ways to do it we can embrace technology and we can also remember what we were taught to forget which is that we as a people and community only can do that together and theater brings you together
+We can embrace technology and we can also remember what we were taught to forget, which is that we as a people and community only can do that together.
+And theater brings you together.

 You know, we need a whole separate conversation to talk about the art of storytelling because I also believe as a speaker, you need to be able to storytell.

 And I look at it as passing on generational information, generational wealth from knowledge, from the brain.
+And you do that very, very, very well.

-You do it very clear.
+You do it very clearly.

-but the passing along of traditions and stories from one generation to the next.
+Really quick, how important for the viewers and listeners is storytelling?
+Forget the theater aspect of it, but the passing along of traditions and stories from one generation to the next.

+Story is all we have.
 I need people to understand if you close your eyes, that voice that is in your head is your story.

 And it either propels you forward or it holds you back.

 So being intentional about the stories you tell yourself, the stories you consume, what the stories you invest in shapes your future.
+It is what seeds us whole

+past the darkness.
 And so I think for me, storytelling is everything from the page to the stage.

-It's how we live our lives and being conscious that stories are always being told about us.
+It's how we live our lives.
+And being conscious that stories are always being told about us.

 Get in the driver's seat.
+Drive your own story.

 Tell your own story.